List of women printers and publishers before 1800

-The list of women printers and publishers before 1800 include women active as printers or publishers prior to the 19th century.
+This list of women printers and publishers before 1800 includes women active as printers or publishers prior to the 19th century.
 Before the printing press was invented, books were made from pages written by scribes, and it could take up to a year or two for a book to be completed.
-Books were a luxury mainly for religious scholars and the upper class.
+Books were a luxury mainly for religious scholars and the upper classes.
 Johannes Guttenberg invented the printing press around 1450, which allowed for mass production of books.
-Having books become more widely available meant that the masses had access to information that they might not get otherwise, but threatened the authority of the state.
+Having books become more widely available meant that a wider range of people had access to information, but this threatened the authority of the state.
 Some printers had their works censored and may have been jailed for disseminating information of which the state did not approve.

-Printing required setting type, which could be arduous, and running the press, which was heavy, as well as bookbinding.
+Printing required setting type and running the press itself, which could be arduous, as well as bookbinding.
 Although running the press was considered too physically difficult, many women were able to do all the jobs required to produce a book.
-Generally women learned the trade from their fathers or husbands.
+Generally, women learned the trade from their fathers or husbands.
 From the mid-1500s to the mid-1600s, women made up 10% of the printing workforce in London.

-Prior to the abolition of the guild system in 19th-century Europe, the most common way for a woman to become a major businesswoman was to inherit a business and profession from her late husband, as the guild privilege was by custom granted to the widow of a guild member.
-This was often the case in regard to women printers and publishers prior to the 19th century as well.
+Prior to the abolition of the guild system in 19th-century Europe, the most common way for a woman to become a businesswoman was to inherit a business and profession from her late husband, as the guild privilege was by custom granted to the widow of a guild member.
+This was often the case in regard to women printers and publishers prior to the 19th century.

-The list, sorted within countries by dates, includes:
+The list is sorted chronologically, by country:

 Belgium (The Austrian Netherlands)

-Present day Belgium was among the Low Countries of western Europe, which by the 16th century were "highly urbanized, literate, and cosmopolitan".
+Present-day Belgium was among the Low Countries of western Europe, which by the 16th century were "highly urbanized, literate, and cosmopolitan".
 Collectively known as 'Nederlanders", they shared common cultural roots, including ensuring that they had legal property and contractual rights.
 During the 16th and 17th centuries, there was significant growth in burgeoning fields, such as art and literature, which provided opportunities for women in the cities.
 In particular, four women printers ran the family-owned Plantin-Moretus printing house (Plantin Press) over the 16th, 17th, and 18th centuries: Martina Plantin, Anna Goos, Anna Maria de Neuf and Maria Theresia Borrekens.
 According to the Plantin-Moretus Museum, they were largely responsible for company's longevity, and continuity.

-Leon Voet, noting that the Martina Plantin and her sisters were not isolated cases, states that "sixteenth-century Italian and Spanish travellers, accustomed to a world where women were barred from public life, repeatedly expressed amazement – and often indignation – in their accounts of the Netherlands at the extensive participation of women and girls in economic activities and their free and easy bearing in public."
+Leon Voet, notes that Martina Plantin and her sisters were not isolated cases, and states that "sixteenth-century Italian and Spanish travelers, accustomed to a world where women were barred from public life, repeatedly expressed amazement – and often indignation – in their accounts of the Netherlands at the extensive participation of women and girls in economic activities and their free and easy bearing in public."